-Jeanne of Blairstown shared a fungi dilemma; an alien looking plethora of mushrooms amongst her garden mulch.
-Mushrooms are the fruit of valuable spores that decay organic material and recycle nutrients back into soil which is good for plants.
-However, in volumes they’re unsightly in the garden.
-The good news is most mushrooms are not toxic and do not cause disease; though a few are poisonous if eaten so keep curious critters and kids away.
+Hello Fellow Readers, Jeanne of Blairstown shared a fungi dilemma; an alien-looking plethora of mushrooms amongst her garden mulch.
+Mushrooms are the fruit of valuable spores that decay organic material and recycle nutrients back into the soil, which is good for plants.
+However, in volumes, they’re unsightly in the garden.
+The good news is most mushrooms are not toxic and do not cause disease, though a few are poisonous if eaten, so keep curious critters and kids away.

-There are many types of mushrooms – from the classic toadstool, to smelly finger-like stinkhorns that attract insects.
-There’s the puff balls I loved to pounce as a kid to release black clouds of spores.
+There are many types of mushrooms – from the classic toadstool to smelly finger-like stinkhorns that attract insects.
+There are the puff balls I loved to pounce as a kid to release black clouds of spores.
 Then there’s the bright pink, orange or yellow slime mold that looks like a dog hurled (sorry if you’re eating breakfast).
-Groups of birds nest mushrooms look like little eggs inside cups.
-There’s the dreaded artillery fungus that creates clusters of minute orange-brown or cream cups with black specks in the center which shoots tarlike spores onto siding, walkways, even on cars that’s impossible to remove.
+Groups of birds nest mushrooms that look like little eggs inside cups.
+There’s the dreaded artillery fungus that creates clusters of minute orange-brown or cream cups with black specks in the center, which shoots tarlike spores onto siding, walkways, and even on cars that’s impossible to remove.

-Moisture, cool temperatures and shade provide ideal environments for mushrooms.
-Hand watering plants at their roots or with drip irrigation, rather than using sprinklers, will help limit mushroom colonies.
-While fungicides are used in lawns to treat short lived fungi like leaf spot and root rot, it won’t help fungi that create mushrooms.
+Moisture, cool temperatures, and shade provide ideal environments for mushrooms.
+Hand watering plants at their roots or drip irrigation, rather than sprinklers, will help limit mushroom colonies.
+While fungicides are used in lawns to treat short-lived fungi like leaf spot and root rot, they won’t help fungi that create mushrooms.
 Rather, rake mulch periodically to interrupt the fungi cycle inhibiting them to fruit.
 If mushrooms have formed, remove and toss them in a bag to dispose of to prevent further spreading of spores.

 Mushrooms prefer acidic soil.
-Though adding lime can make soil more alkaline, it would negatively impact other acid loving plants.
-They say two tablespoons of baking soda mixed with a gallon of water won’t change the chemistry or pH of soil, but will disrupt the ideal conditions for fungi growth.
+Adding lime can make the soil more alkaline, but it would negatively impact other acid-loving plants.
+They say two tablespoons of baking soda mixed with a gallon of water won’t change the chemistry or pH of soil but will disrupt the ideal conditions for fungi growth.

-Penn State researchers discovered blending four parts of used mushroom compost, also sold as mushroom soil, to ten parts of mulch greatly impedes artillery fungus and other annoying fungi because it contains beneficial microbes that destroy it.
+Penn State researchers discovered blending four parts of used mushroom compost, also sold as mushroom soil, with ten parts of mulch greatly impedes artillery fungus and other annoying fungi because it contains beneficial microbes that destroy it.
 Plus, mushroom soil, the byproduct of edible mushroom production, will give a boost to plant growth.
-If you can’t beat ‘em join ‘em.
+If you can’t beat ‘em, join ‘em.

 Garden Dilemmas?
 Askmarystone@gmail.com